-It was already almost ten years ago when I first had to deal with editing an HTML email.
+It was already almost ten years ago when I first had to deal with editing an email design in HTML.
 Back then, I had no idea what it was exactly and what could go wrong if I changed some parts of the code.

 I’m not a software developer or a site builder, just an online marketer who needs to take care of many things — sometimes overwhelmingly too many — on his own.

 Do you know the feeling when you make minor text changes to your HTML email template and everything breaks?

 I bet you do, if you ever needed to modify an HTML email using a classic WYSIWYG editor or the HTML itself.

 Thankfully, these days there are great email builders out there that take care of the code editing part for you, but it’s still essential to know what’s behind the scenes.

 This article — and others in the series too — guide you through the ins-and-outs of email design and help you understand the limitations of HTML email.

 Let’s start with a short, to the point lesson about email history, then dive into various email width and size limitations, all backed up by tests and actionable advice.